phen0menon/poe-trade-telegram-notifier/README.md

 ## Why

-In Path of Exile, the absence of an auction-like mechanism complicates the trading system.
-It requires players to constantly monitor trade offers while being near their PC.

-This application addresses a key issue: when players are away from their PC, such as browsing TikTok on the couch, they can receive whisper messages from PoE directly to their Telegram account.

-This means a player can instantly view incoming trade offers without needing to return to their PC.
-Additionally, players can respond to these whispers directly through Telegram Messenger.
-This feature is particularly useful for avoiding interruptions, like being pulled away from TikTok for a low-value trade offer (every PoE player will agree that being distracted by 1c trading is an unproductive activity).
+In Path of Exile, the lack of an auction system complicates trading, requiring players to monitor trade offers near their PC.
+This application solves a key issue: when away from their PC, players can receive PoE whisper messages on their Telegram account.
+This allows them to view and respond to trade offers instantly via Telegram, avoiding interruptions like being pulled away from TikTok for low-value trades (every PoE player knows 1c trading is unproductive).

 #### How it works